MicheleTobias/OpenSourceCartography/README.md

 Use the pin marker

-Make & use the rope segment.
+Make & use the rope segment

+Get everything into the canvas you think you'll need

+Map Composer

 Export to SVG